DavidPal/whitespace-format/README.md

 ignored, replaced by a zero-byte file, or replaced by a file consisting of single end of line marker.

-If `--normalize-whitespace-only-files` is set to value other than `ignore`, it overrides `--normalize-empty-files setting`.
-This behavior exists so that formatting is idempotent.
-(Otherwise, consecutive runs with the combination `--normalize-whitespace-only-files=empty` and `--normalize-empty-files=one-line` would keep switching content of empty files back and forth.)
+If `--normalize-whitespace-only-files` is set to `empty`, `--normalize-empty-files setting` set to `empty` as well.
+In other words, combination `--normalize-whitespace-only-files=empty` and `--normalize-empty-files=one-line` is not allowed, since it would lead to behavior that is not idempotent.

 ### Special characters